bill-shultz/webmcp-gtm-deployment/chrome-inspect/README.md

 - I also tested the misspelling of my own name, which is correctly spelled without a 'c'.
 This is specifically listed in the WebMCP Setup Context Tag.

 ## More websites and WebMCP Tool 'tags' will be added here as testing continues.

+## I may also add some generalized (but blurred) screenshots from my clients I have used this method, pending NDA request from the clients.